-The $xxx_reset()$ and $xxx_add()$ functions handle their UDF_ARGS argument the same way as functions for nonaggregate loadable functions.
+The $xxx_reset()$ and $xxx_add()$ functions handle their UDF_ARGS argument the same way as functions for nonaggregate UDFs.
 See Loadable Function Argument Processing.

-The pointer arguments to is_null and error are the same for all calls to xxx_reset(), xxx_clear(), xxx_add() and xxx().
+The pointer arguments to is_null and error are the same for all calls to $xxx_reset()$, $xxx_clear()$, $xxx_add()$ and xxx().
 You can use this to remember that you got an error or whether the xxx() function should return NULL.
 You should not store a string into error! error points to a single-byte variable, not to a string buffer.

-is_null is reset for each group (before calling xxx_clear()). error is never reset.
+is null is reset for each group (before calling xxx clear()). error is never reset.

-If $is_null$ or error are set when xxx() returns, MySQL returns NULL as the result for the group function.
+If is_null or error are set when xxx() returns, MySQL returns NULL as the result for the group function.